Blog / Google Slides Activities: 8 Fun Ideas for Biology Lessons

 A biogeochemical cycles Google Slides activity where students are asked to label a diagram of the carbon cycle.

 A big bonus – the diagrams can be in color!
 Yay!
 We all know that printing in color = not really an option.
-But with digital interactive notebooks, there is no limit.
+However, with digital interactive notebooks, there is no limit.
 The more color, the better!

 The use of color can help to increase our student’s attention and memory.
 These aren’t just pretty slides, they’re effective!

-6 – Using GIFs
+5 – Using GIFs

 GIFs help make biology content more relatable to students.
 The use of GIFs helps students break down complex biological concepts into a more understandable format.